Occupational Therapy (M.S.)

 - Partner with stakeholders to address the health and participation needs of individuals, groups, and populations.

 - Demonstrate the attitudes, behaviors and responsibilities associated with being a health professional (e.g. effective communication, respect for diversity, ethical practice).

 - Develop innovative tools, programs or services to promote participation and well-being.

-The full time entry-level master’s degree is delivered through a hybrid format that involves intensive on-campus weekend class meetings, scheduled two times per month, and supplemented with online learning activities.
+The full time entry-level master’s degree is delivered through a blended learning format that involves intensive on-campus weekend class meetings, scheduled two times per month, and supplemented with online learning activities.
 Coursework builds on the strengths of the University in the areas of design and health sciences to provide students with unique perspectives on the delivery of occupational therapy services.